bradeneliason/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

   duplicate time values for a given subject.
 - `evid`: the event id. `1` specifies a normal event. `3` means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
-If `4`, then the value is reset (to the steady state), and then a final dose is given.
+If `4`, then the dynamical value and time are reset, and then a final dose is given.
 Defaults to `0` if amt is `0` or missing, and 1 otherwise.
 - `amt`: the amount of the dose.
 If the `evid` column exists and is non-zero, this value should be non-zero.
 Defaults to `0`.